 Recent graduates have found teaching positions in the Fargo area, North Dakota and Minnesota.
 Former and current students are employed in writing intensive and/or training positions; some start their own businesses.
 English graduates sometimes seek professional degrees (law or medicine) or graduate degrees in English immediately after earning a B.A. or B.S., or they choose these options as career changes later in life.

 The Department of English faculty is well-balanced and versatile.
-Professors have doctorates from diverse and well-respected universities, including Michigan, Minnesota, Washington State, Southern Illinois, New Mexico, Nebraska, Ball State, Bowling Green, Rensselaer Polytechnic Institute, Texas Christian and Iowa State.
-Non-tenured faculty and staff have advanced degrees from universities such as Iowa, Northern Illinois, North Dakota and South Dakota.
+Professors have doctorates from diverse and well-respected universities, including Arizona, City University of New York, Duke, Louisiana State, Louisville, Nebraska, New Mexico, Purdue, and Washington State.
+Lecturers have terminal degrees and other advanced degrees from universities such as Hamline, Indiana, MSUM, NDSU, and Texas Christian.
 Many faculty members deliver papers regularly at national and international professional meetings and publish in scholarly journals, journals of creative writing and literary reference works.
 Many faculty members have won awards for their teaching, service to NDSU, and their research and publications.

 Learn more about our academic Faculty here!